Exercise 2: Search Agent

 Write an agent that solves problems in the MÆDEN environment.

-Problems will involve only wall obstacles and will be guaranteed to have solutions.
+Problems will be guaranteed to have solutions.

 These sub-tasks are intended to provide a reasonable development path